 You need to know when to actually plan your Disney Vacation.

 Disney sees annually 50 million people a year.
 That’s a LOT of people!
-And they know that most of those people come during two seasons.

 The best times to go would be Jan-March (skip the end of march) and August-October.
 January you will see a lot of rides closed for refurbishment and August is HOT!